FAQ for Guests - Undergraduate Degree Ceremony 2014

 The college cannot provide wheelchairs.
 However, there is wheelchair-accessible seating available for the disabled guest and attendant companion.
-If this should be a need, please have the graduate e-mail this information to email@example.com as soon as possible.
+If this should be a need, please have the graduate contact us between April 20, 2014 and May 19, 2014.
 At the entrance on the day of the ceremony, see a Campus and Community Safety officer or a staff member wearing a commencement lanyard.
 The services of American sign interpreters are available throughout the ceremony.
 For other needs send an email to the address above with a description of the issue.

 What should I do if I feel ill during the ceremony?

 EMS will be on standby at designated locations.
 Consult with a Campus and Community Safety officer, marshal or staff wearing a commencement lanyard.

 May I enter the ceremony at any time?